The Real Housewives of Orange County's Kelly Dodd Marries Rick Leventhal - E! Online

 The insider said the wedding had about 30 guests and that attendees followed COVID-19 safety precautions, such as by "wearing custom-made masks with Rick and Kelly's names and wedding date" on them.
 After the ceremony, guests enjoyed an "intimate" reception dinner, the source said.

 "Everyone is sitting in a long table together," the insider continued.
-"The decor themed is blush florals and pops of gold silver where and black dishes."
+"The decor theme is blush florals and pops of gold silverware and black dishes."

+The bride also confirmed the happy news on Instagram.
+"I'm so excited to be Mrs. Leventhal!!!" she wrote alongside a photo of her gorgeous gown.

 Kelly and Rick got engaged in November 2019 in New York City.
 Kelly announced the news on social media along with a photo of her engagement ring, writing, "I can't believe I just got engaged!! @rickleventhal you are my Prince and my dream come true!!! #love #engaged #myprince"